-Based on five years of successfully offering project management workshops to health service provider staff from across the LHIN, the Central East LHIN in partnership with the United Way of Peterborough and District , is pleased to offer a one-day workshop entitled “Board Boot Camp – Everything You Need to Know about Good Governance”, to all of our health service provider governors.
-This session will cover the essentials of strong board leadership and good governance through an interactive and dynamic workshop that will provide governors with the tools and information needed to be an effective and knowledgeable Board Member.
+Based on years of successfully offering project management workshops to health service provider staff from across the LHIN, the Central East LHIN in partnership with the United Way of Peterborough and District , has been offering a one-day workshop entitled “Board Boot Camp – Everything You Need to Know about Good Governance”, to all of our health service provider governors.
+This session covers the essentials of strong board leadership and good governance through an interactive and dynamic workshop provides governors with the tools and information needed to be an effective and knowledgeable Board Member.

 - Understand the role and impact of the non-profit sector

 - Recognize the roles and responsibilities of the Board

 - Analyze your Board’s effectiveness in the five key areas of board responsibilities

 - Clearly identify the separation between duties of the Board and duties of staff

 - Understand the role and function of committees; and

 The feedback from earlier sessions has been very positive: